pytest-dev/pytest/doc/en/fixture.rst

 that it could go anywhere between ``g`` and ``b``.

 This isn't necessarily bad, but it's something to keep in mind.
-If the order they execute in could affect the behavior a test is targetting, or could otherwise influence the result of a test, then the order should be defined explicitely in a way that allows pytest to linearize/"flatten" that order.
+If the order they execute in could affect the behavior a test is targeting, or could otherwise influence the result of a test, then the order should be defined explicitly in a way that allows pytest to linearize/"flatten" that order.

 .. _`autouse order`: